Last Updated: August 14, 2023

 Data that we receive from partners and enterprise customers that is used to measure ad delivery and reporting is retained for a period of 14 months.

-Our Consumer Services are intended for a general audience and are not directed at children.
+Our Consumer Services are intended for a general audience and are not directed at children under the age of 18.
 We do not knowingly collect personal data online from individuals under the age of 13 or such other age as may be directed by applicable law.

 Your Privacy Choices – Global